Kizumonogatari: Tekketsu

-Koyomi Araragi, a second-year high school student at Naoetsu High School, befriends Tsubasa Hanekawa, the top honors student at his school.
+Koyomi Araragi, a third-year high school student at Naoetsu High School, befriends Tsubasa Hanekawa, the top honors student at his school.
 Tsubasa mentions a rumor about a "blonde vampire" that has been sighted around their town recently.
 Koyomi, who is usually anti-social, takes a liking to Tsubasa's down-to-earth personality.
 That evening, Koyomi encounters this rumored vampire: she is Kiss-Shot Acerola-Orion Heart-Under-Blade, also known as the "King of Apparitions."
 The blonde, golden-eyed vampire cries out for Koyomi to save her as she lies in a pool of her own blood, all four of her limbs having been cut off by three vampire hunters.
 Kiss-Shot asks Koyomi to give her his blood in order to save her life, and when he does, Koyomi finds himself reborn as her vampire subordinate, but Kiss-Shot is now in the form of a child.
 Koyomi truly wants to become a human again and not stay a vampire.
 He asks Kiss-Shot how he can revert himself, and she answers that he has to find all of her limbs that were cut by her killers.